gaia-platform/GaiaPlatform/README.md

 of the test itself.
 Each command in that file is simply the same command that would be entered if the user were interacting with the incubator application directly.

+#### Toggling Measurements On and Off

+The `o`/`toggle measurement on and off` command toggles the capturing of the duration measurement on and off.
+While the framework currently only supports the capturing of a single measurement, that single measurement can be used to great effect.
+Normally, the most accurate scope that is recorded and reported on is the `test-duration-sec` field of the JSON blobs (see above).
+This is a field calculated by taking the `duration-sec` field and subtracting the `stop-pause-sec` field, the `wait-pause-sec` field, and the `print-duration-sec` field.

+As those are all high level measurements, taken over the entire debug script, and they might not provide the required accuracy.
+That is where these commands can be used to provide that accuracy.
+By toggling the measurement on before the interested area in the script and off when it has completed, the measurement is focused only on that one area of the script.
+Once toggled off, that duration will be reported in the `measured-duration-sec` field of the `summary.json` file, along with its `iteration-measured-duration-sec` measurement.

 #### Step Commands